Resilience and adaptation to a new mobility normal

 Innovation in Urban Mobility in a COVID-19 World

-Frank Mühlon, Head of Global Business for Electric Vehicle Charging, ABB
+Frank Mühlon, Head of Global Business for E-mobility Infrastructure Solutions, ABB

 Madan Regmi, Economic Affairs Officer, UNESCAP